readysettech/docs-old/docs/guides/deploy-readyset-kubernetes.md

           tag: "latest"
         ```

-        !!! warning

-            The ReadySet Server and Adapter must run the same version of ReadySet, so be sure to use matching image tags for the Server and Adapter.

-5. In `values.yaml`, configure your deployment to use the ReadySet Adapter for your database:
+    1. Configure your deployment to use the ReadySet Adapter for your database:

         === "RDS Postgres"

             ``` sh hl_lines="4"
             # -- Flag to instruct readyset binary which adapter binary to use.
             # -- Also used to configure listening port for the helm chart.
             # Supported values: mysql, postgresql
             database_type: "postgresql"
             ```

             ``` sh hl_lines="3"
             # -- Entrypoint arguments for ReadySet adapter containers.
             # -- database-type possible values: mysql, postgresql
             args: ["--prometheus-metrics", "--database-type", "postgresql"]
             ```

         === "RDS MySQL"

             ``` sh hl_lines="4"
             # -- Flag to instruct readyset binary which adapter binary to use.
             # -- Also used to configure listening port for the helm chart.
             # Supported values: mysql, postgresql
             database_type: "mysql"
             ```

             ``` sh hl_lines="3"
             # -- Entrypoint arguments for ReadySet adapter containers.
             # -- database-type possible values: mysql, postgresql
             args: ["--prometheus-metrics", "--database-type", "mysql"]
             ```

-6. In `values.yaml`, change the storage size to be 2x the size of your database:
+    1. Change the storage size to be 2x the size of your database:

         ``` sh hl_lines="10"
         volumeClaimTemplates:
         - metadata:
             name: state
           spec:
             storageClassName: gp2
             accessModes:
               - ReadWriteOnce
             resources:
               requests:
                 storage: 250Gi
         ```

         !!! note

             The `values.yaml` file contains the CPU, memory, and storage specifications for the components of your deployment.
 The default values are suitable for testing purposes only.
 For production deployments, you'll need to substitute values that are appropriate for your database and workload.
 Please [reach out](mailto:info@readyset.io) to ReadySet for guidance.

-7. In `values.yaml`, set environment variables to disable verification of SSL certifications on the ReadySet Server and ReadySet adapter.
+    1. Set environment variables to disable verification of SSL certifications on the ReadySet Server and ReadySet adapter.
 This is necessary because ReadySet cannot currently verify Amazon's self-signed certificates.

         ``` sh hl_lines="4"
         # -- Static environment variables to be applied to ReadySet server containers.
         extraEnvironmentVars:

           DISABLE_UPSTREAM_SSL_VERIFICATION: "1"
         ```

         ``` sh hl_lines="4-5"
         # -- Static environment variables applied to ReadySet adapter containers.
         extraEnvironmentVars:

           DISABLE_UPSTREAM_SSL_VERIFICATION: "1"
         ```

-8. By default, ReadySet will replicate all data in the database specified in the ReadySet secret that you created earlier.
+    1. By default, ReadySet will replicate all data in the database specified in the ReadySet secret that you created earlier.
 If the queries you want to cache with ReadySet touch only specific tables in the database, you can set the `REPLICATION_TABLES` environment variable to restrict the replication scope accordingly:

         === "RDS Postgres"

             ``` sh hl_lines="4"
             # -- Static environment variables to be applied to ReadySet server containers.
             extraEnvironmentVars:

               REPLICATION_TABLES: "<schmema>.<table>,<schmema>.<table>"
             ```

             To replicate all tables in a schema, use `<schema>.*`.

         === "RDS MySQL"

             ``` sh hl_lines="4"
             # -- Static environment variables to be applied to ReadySet server containers.
             extraEnvironmentVars:

               REPLICATION_TABLES: "<database>.<table>,<database>.<table>"
             ```

 ## Step 5.
 Start ReadySet